Learning Path Overview

 - Five years full time paid work experience

-- Four years experience with a recent college degree or four years experience with an approved security certification.
+- Four years of experience with a recent college degree or four years of experience with an approved security certification.
 Some examples include the CAP also from (ISC)², the CISM or the CISA, both from ISACA, Security+, CCNA Security, the MCSA or MCSE and the GIAC or any of its certifications from the SANS Institute

 - If you haven't met quite the level of those qualifications, taking the exam and being successful will make you an associate of (ISC)²

 A CISSP Professional will be required to demonstrate proficiency and sound security knowledge across 8 different domains that construct the CISSP curriculum.
 These domains are set out as follows:

 - Security architecture and engineering

 - Communication and network security

 This learning path on its release 'Preview' contains the CISSP learning Path introduction and content for Domain 1.
 Over the next few weeks, content for the remaining domains will be added to ensure you are ready and prepared to tackle this much sought after security certification.

 We begin with an introduction to the certification and what you can expect from the content contained within this learning path.
 This introduction allows you to gain further insight into: